programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 glimpse(AllDetailsDF)
 ```

-Now that you have scraped the metadata for your videos, you can move on to gathering the comments.
+Now that you have downloaded the metadata for your videos, you can move on to gathering the comments.

 ## Retrieve Video Comments
 The following code gets all available video comments from API, and converts them to a dataframe.
 As with gathering the video metadata, it uses `possibly()` to avoid error messages for unavailable video comments.

 Because the YouTube API sometimes collects only a portion of the comments available for each video; best practice is to cross-check the number listed on YouTube’s corresponding video page with the number retrieved from the API.

-First, create a custom "possibly" function to scrape comments
+First, create a custom "possibly" function to download comments.

 ```
 get_avlbl_comments <- possibly(get_all_comments, otherwise = NULL)